 This sub falls in the middle of the SVS lineup.
 It’s a sealed enclosure, a very nice compact unit comprised of reinforced MDF.
 I would say it’s actually very compact, considering it does have a 13-inch driver.

-Its key data is not only impressive in this class: The double ferrite magnet with ventilated pole core supported by a die-cast basket weighs over 24 pounds.
+Its key data is not only impressive in this class: The double ferrite magnet with a ventilated pole core supported by a die-cast basket weighs over 24 pounds.

 For comparison, here’s an image of the SB-3000 and SB-4000 together:

 The driver is an aluminum vented cone with a composite fiber dust cap.
 It’s made to be lightweight and provide extreme accuracy.

 The cabinet is essentially a cube without the included metal grille, and it comes in at 54 pounds.

 Mine is Black Ash.
 Piano Gloss Black is also available as an option, but I actually prefer the Ash.
 It would be best to consider that it is a fingerprint magnet and will be handled very often.